John Paul Jones: Exhumation and reburial

-In 1905, Jones' remains were identified by U.S. Ambassador to France General Horace Porter, who had searched for six years to track down the body using faulty copies of Jones's burial record.
-After Jones's death, Frenchman Pierrot Francois Simmoneau donated over 460 francs to mummify the body.
-It was preserved in alcohol and interred in a lead coffin "in the event that should the United States decide to claim his remains, they might more easily be identified."
+In 1905, Jones' remains were identified by U.S. Ambassador to France General Horace Porter, who had searched for six years to track down the body using a poor 1851 copy of the missing burial record.
+After Jones's death, Frenchman Pierrot François Simmoneau donated over 460 francs to mummify the body.
+It had been preserved in alcohol and interred in a lead coffin "in the event that should the United States decide to claim his remains, they might more easily be identified."
 Porter knew what to look for in his search.
 With the aid of an old map of Paris, Porter's team, which included anthropologist Louis Capitan, identified the site of the former St. Louis Cemetery for Alien Protestants.
 Sounding probes were used to search for lead coffins, and five coffins were ultimately exhumed.
-The third, unearthed on April 7, 1905, was later identified by a post-mortem examination by Doctors Capitan and Georges Papillault as being that of Jones.
-The autopsy confirmed the original listing of cause of death.
+The third, unearthed on April 7, 1905, was immediately recognized as Jones' by the excavators.
+A post-mortem examination by Doctors Capitan and Georges Papillault confirmed their impression, finding several points by which the corpse could be identified as Jones.
+The autopsy confirmed the original listing of the cause of death.
 The face was later compared to a bust by Jean-Antoine Houdon.